AlexeyGorovoy/zeithalt/timeline/index.md

 The result of this war seems to be [Protectores Silva](../refs/protectores_silva.md) losing a couple of their lands and having to rebuild their capital.

+[Cybernetics Inc](../refs/cybernetics_inc.md), lost Dev Null Marsh back to Deltans.

 [MindTech Institute](../refs/mindtech_institute.md) were able to reclaim one of their lands at a high cost of losing vast amounts of resources and ended up with a new government to navigate the political situation they put themselves in.

-/[Delta Collective](../refs/delta_collective.md) profited from the war by reclaiming Ares Garden and squeezing out [Protectores Silva](../refs/protectores_silva.md) from the Imperial Swamp.
+[Delta Collective](../refs/delta_collective.md) are the main benefactors of the war after reclaiming Ares Garden and squeezing out Silvans from the Imperial Swamp without major changes in their inner and outer politics.

-[Cybernetics Inc](../refs/cybernetics_inc.md), although being on a losing side, did not really have to pay any price for it.

-And with that, the Island seems to have settled on a shaky peace.

 But is it really the end of the war?
 Or is it just the beginning of a new chapter?